cafour/helveg/README.md

 ## Dependencies

 This software has many dependencies.
-These are the most significant:
+You do not need to install these explicitly.
+See Build Instructions above.
+These are the most significant dependencies:

 **Back-end**